jsfiddle/jsfiddle-users/docs/api/post.rst

    description of the fiddle

 **dtd**
-   substring of the chosen DTD (i.e. html5)
+   substring of the chosen DTD (i.e. "html 4")

 Example